klothoplatform/sample-apps/ts-embed_assets/README.md

 # Embedding Assets Sample App
 The `ts-embed_assets` sample application demonstrates how to use the `@klotho::embed_assets` annotation to direct klotho to include static assets into an execution unit.
-The sample application exposes three endpoints to demonstrate the embedded assets and exlude directive on `embed_assets` the annotation.
+The sample application exposes three endpoints and showcases the include and exlude directive on the `embed_assets` the annotation.

 ## Prerequisites